-Katherine Robinson, with experience gleaned from Manhattan’s fashion industry and Hollywood’s entertainment industry (and, whoa! does she have some names to drop!), opened the Whirling Turban “Dream Workshop” 16 years ago where she could make the custom dresses and with full service that she formerly provided in Hollywood to other vintage clothing enthusiasts like herself.
+Katherine Robinson is Whirling Turban’s designer.
+With experience gleaned from Manhattan’s fashion industry and Hollywood’s entertainment industry (and, whoa! does she have some names to drop!), Katherine opened the Whirling Turban “Dream Workshop” 16 years ago where she could make custom dresses with level of service that she provided to Hollywood clients.

 Here’s Katherine’s Story

 “My first fashion job, at 20, was assisting Clifford Olson, a designer who supplied swingin’ boutiques and their celebrity clientele (Tina Turner, Aretha Franklin, etc.).
 I learned to loved the excellence of craftsmanship and creativity possible in a small studio setting.
 I then worked in Manhattan for eight years.
 I ran the design and custom-made studio for North Beach Leather on Madison Avenue, in the heart of the Upper East Side amidst the world’s most famous designer shops, where shoppers included a parade of celebrities (Andy Warhol… oh, don’t get me started!)
 I also worked for couture fashion legends like Geoffrey Beene and Bill Blass.